Vargodl/DVwords-WeekenStrung/README.md

 Concerning the Chuck coronation, he was anointed in private with holy oils by the Arch of Can’tbury (The Cadbury).
 This was a long histories event with strong sacramental  and other religious references.
 I’m not sure why that is the case, given the general deterioration in religious attendance, but the “Divine Right of Kings” (whatever that means) is invoked.

-The oil has rich symbolism, from the Mount of Olives and spiced (like what his mom had 70years ago) although vegan
+The oil has rich symbolism, from the Mount of Olives and spiced (like what his mom had 70 years ago) although vegan

 …just one more thing: